fbpx skip to Main Content

-If you’re anything like me I HATE.
+If you’re anything like me, I HATE.
 BORING.
 FOOD!

-Growing up, a lot of my family’s meals were meat, potatoes and three veg, so it was a huge challenge for me to think outside of the box when it came to creating more flavourful low FODMAP meals.
+Growing up, a lot of my family’s home-cooked meals were basic meat, potato and three veg.
+So, it was a huge challenge for me to think outside of the box when it came to creating more flavourful low FODMAP meals.
+When I developed my food intolerances, this forced me to get creative in the kitchen.
+If I was to maintain any kind of joy with food, I had to find ways to add that flavour and enjoyment myself.

-7. Add garlic sprouts to meals for that classic garlic taste– a small amount of these are low fodmap.
+7. Add garlic sprouts to meals for that classic “garlic” taste.
+A small amount of these are low FODMAP.

 Published: 9th May 2022